think-luke/React-Firebase-Tutorial/Part 1: Setup.md

 <br>

-## Fantastic!
-Now Firebase and your React app are connected.
-Let's move on!
+## Now Firebase and your React app are connected.
+Piece of cake right?

 ---